-Here, at Marina Del Rey Hospital, our highly regarded orthopedic surgeons are prepared to give you a safe surgical procedure that will help you feel brand new.
+Here, at Cedars-Sinai Marina del Rey Hospital, our highly regarded orthopaedic surgeons are prepared to give you a safe surgical procedure that will help you feel brand new.

-Due to injuries, diseases or even old age, people might develop arthritis, a painful joint inflammation.
+Due to injuries, diseases, or even old age, people might develop arthritis, painful joint inflammation.
 Because of this, moving the ankle and walking can become extremely painful.
 If everyday life is impaired because of this illness, it is recommended that the patient should get ankle replacement surgery.

 Ankle replacement surgery is the procedure in which the ends of the tibia and the talus will be cut and replaced with a prosthesis to help the joint move better, without pain.